haydemtzl/starlingx/patch_elimination/live_migration_patches.md

 > In OpenStack, SMP CPUs are known as cores, NUMA cells or nodes are known as sockets, and SMT CPUs are known as threads.

+### Documentation

+What those documentations says about NUMA?

 ### Details

 - Relation with: